 Main Character Bait & Switch

-Sometimes, screenwriters subvert our expectations for a story-arc or a traditional plot structure by “killing off” who we presumed to be the protagonist.
+These moments often leave audiences stunned, reshaping their plot structure by “killing off” who we presumed to be the protagonist. understanding of the story's direction.
 A great example of this is Ned Stark from Game of Thrones.
 The story begins with him as the central focus of the story.
 His mission is what guides our view of the story’s major themes.
 But then-boom-he’s gone!

 Another classic example of the false protagonist can be found in one of Alfred Hitchcock’s best movies: Psycho.
 Marion (Janet Leigh) seems to be the lead character of the film, but we quickly learn that director Alfred Hitchcock merely uses her as a decoy.